How to Travel the World on a Budget: A Complete Beginner’s Guide

 Accommodation: Save Without Sacrificing Comfort

 You don’t need to stay in expensive hotels.
 Explore alternatives that are both affordable and immersive.
+I used Couchsurfing in Poland for free stays and local tips.

 Budget options: